The term smartphone refers to a multi-functional mobile phone handset with includes features such as a camera, web browser and a high-density display.

 The great thing about apps is that they allow you to change the functionality of your phone whenever you like.
 Choose a smartphone with an extensive selection of apps and you’ll never be bored of your phone ever again.

 Smartphones are available on pay as you go or pay monthly contracts.
 For contracts they are supplied free or at a heavily discounted price.
-However, on pay as you go packages or if buying unlocked, the latest smartphones can cost up to £600.
+However, on pay as you go packages or if buying unlocked, the latest smartphones can cost over £1,000.

 This can be quite a steep sum to pay for a handset for most average shoppers, and as a result many smartphone buyers tend to choose a monthly contract option when picking up a newer, more expensive model.